GingeHagler/The-Volcano/README.md

     * The Volcano logo is featured in the top left hand corner.
 The logo is fixed on all size screens as users scroll through the site and links back to the top of the page.
     * The menu navigation links, Home, Sessions, Gallery, Testimonials and Contact, are positioned to the right hand side of this section and these link to their respective sections on the same page.
     * As the screen size is reduced the logo and menu links are centred.
+* Favicon - A Volcano favicon is featured to provide an image in the the tabs header.
+This helps users identify the site should they have several tabs open.
+* Responsive design

 ### The Header